Momin-Khizar/MK-Demo/README.md

 # MK-Demo
-MK-Demo: A repository for students to explore and practice various programming concepts through demo projects and sample code.
+MK-Demo: A repository for students to explore and practice various programming concepts.
 Perfect for learning and experimentation.